Bates-ECON456-Thesis-Seminar/thesis-course-materials/README.md

 #### WYSWYG editors: Microsoft Word and Google Docs

 If you choose to use Microsoft Word, you can push the `.docx` to your repository.
-If you are using Google Docs, you can skip that, but instead please provide a link to the Google Doc in your README file.
+If you are using Google Docs, please provide a link to the Google Doc in your README file.

 These are called WYSWYG (What You See is What You Get) editors.
 They can make updating figures, equations, tables, and references difficult, but they are more user-friendly at first.